 About the Smokefree Action Coalition

-The Smokefree Action Coalition (SFAC) is a group of over 300 organisations across the UK committed to promoting public health, protecting children and lessening health inequalities by reducing the harm caused by tobacco.
+The Smokefree Action Coalition (SFAC) is a group of over 300 organisations across the UK committed to ending smoking.
 The Coalition is coordinated by Action on Smoking and Health (ASH).

 The SFAC’s geographical remit is England for devolved matters such as health, and UK-wide for reserved matters such as tax and illegal tobacco.

 In the UK we work with our sister organisations, ASH Scotland, ASH Wales and ASH Northern Ireland, all of whom are members of the SFAC.
 Internationally we work with the Smokefree Partnership and the Framework Convention Alliance to support implementation of the WHO Framework Convention on Tobacco Control.